ratmice/crimson/README.md

 Heavily inspired by Ron 'Rust object notation'.

 Maintenance/usage: This isn't a finished project, or a project under active sustained development.
 It's something I work on from time to time between other projects...

+Expect it to change incompatibly from it's current state.

 * Goals:
     * Typed(?)